djdron/vortextracker/readme.txt

 Turbo-Sound.
 One of way to use it is to play two different modules simultaneously (each through own chip).
 Vortex Tracker II allows to play any two opened modules simultaneously.
-Active window module sounds through the first sound chip, and module selected in dropdown list of main window control panel through the second chip.
-By default, second chip is off.
+Active window module sounds through the first sound chip, and module selected in list of opened modules through the second chip (call list by pushing corresponding button of module window).
+By default, second chip is off ("2nd soundchip is disabled" button label appears).

-For more usability VT II autoselects module for 2nd chip during choosing other window in TS mode, sinchronizes tracks of two modules in both play and edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position.
+For more usability VT II sinchronizes tracks of two modules in both play and edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position, during saving any of TS-pair module, 2nd is added to the end of result file, during loading TS-modules (including special format from PT v3.6+) creates TS-pair and tiles it vertically (if only two windows are opened).

 Examples of playing on ZX can be found in ZX-magazine InfoGuide #8.

+During exporting to ZX in TS-mode used special TS-player for ZX Spectrum.

 Files->Options... menu
 ----------------------